pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 "I love working at the Met so much," Anchel said in an exclusive interview.
 He acknowledges the more unsavory news stories about the Met, "But I have only ever been treated with professionalism and respect whenever I work there."

+I asked him about being part of a Met rehearsal room, where opera's greats

 \--

 MET